As billions roll in to fight the US opioid epidemic, one county shows how recovery can work

 By then, county officials were seeing the area’s fatal opioid overdose toll tick up.
 The recovery system then included only some outpatient services and Alcoholics Anonymous.

+“We were grossly underprepared, like I think many places across the country were, for the opioid epidemic,” Stuby said.

 From 1999 through 2020, 131 deaths in the county were attributed to opioids.
 Across the country, it was more than 500,000.
-The county’s opioid-linked death rate over that period paralleled the nation’s as the crisis moved from pain pills to heroin to even more potent fentanyl.
+The county’s opioid-linked death rate over that period paralleled the nation’s.

 But the county took a path that many places did not.